phmullins/bash-scripts/README.md

 # Bash Scripts

-Miscellaneous Bash scripts that I've created and found useful over the years
+Miscellaneous Bash scripts that I've created and/or found useful over the years

 ## Scripts